Deriving Planetary Masses from Moon Orbits

 Summary

-The Earth-Moon Δa = a·μ·m discovery was not a one-off.
-It is the leading term of a universal closed-form formula:
+The Earth-Moon Δa = a·μ·m discovery is the leading term of a universal closed-form formula:

 See also